phpseclib/phpseclib.github.io/versioned_docs/version-4.0/intro/speed.md

 ## OpenSSL Enhancements

 Only used for powMod().
 Converts the exponent and the modulo to an appropriately formatted RSA public key and performs unpadded RSA encryption with that.

+## Security Tradeoffs

+phpseclib prioritizes portability and practical performance over universal [constant-time](https://en.wikipedia.org/wiki/Timing_attack) guarantees.
+The real-world severity of timing attacks depends heavily on threat model.
+If secret operations are not performed on attacker-controlled input (eg. when an administrator uploads a private key for outbound SSH use) there is no meaningful timing oracle.
+Conversely, if untrusted users can repeatedly submit ciphertext that is decrypted with a long-lived server key, constant-time behavior becomes materially important.
+Security decisions should be driven by deployment context, not theoretical worst cases in isolation.

+Because phpseclib is designed to run anywhere PHP runs, including environments without OpenSSL, it must sometimes rely on pure-PHP arithmetic or extensions like GMP, neither of which guarantees constant-time behavior.
+A fully constant-time BigInteger implementation in PHP would require fixed-width arithmetic, elimination of data-dependent branches, and uniform memory access patterns, resulting in severe performance penalties.
+For very large keys (eg. a 16K RSA key), such an approach would likely be impractically slow.
+Similarly, constant-time AES without hardware acceleration is dramatically slower than table-based implementations, and PHP cannot access [AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set) instructions directly.

+Where constant-time protections are inexpensive and practical - such as fixed-time string comparison, blinding during modular exponentiation, or careful padding checks - phpseclib applies them.
+However, imposing a 5x slowdown across all cryptographic operations in pursuit of absolute constant-time purity would render the library unusable in many of the constrained environments it targets.
+In practice, a widely deployable library with context-aware risk trade-offs is often more valuable than one that is theoretically ideal but operationally impractical.

+See [Public Keys - Overview § Best Practices](publickeys/overview.mdx#best-practices) for a more in depth discussion.